 If that’s the case and a full-time income online is what you want, knowing how and where to get started is what you need in order to get what you want.

-Getting back to the point though, the reason legit rewards sites don't make that kind of money is because companies and brands do not spend that kind of money with them.
+But getting back to the point, the reason legit rewards sites don't make that kind of money is because companies and brands do not spend that kind of money with them.
 The return on their investment (ROI) is simply not enough.

 Keep in mind, the $410+ Million that WiredBucks is talking about is ONLY what they've paid their members.
 And since their payouts are so generous, you have to assume they're making a healthy profit as well.
 Let's speculate and say 30%, which is probably on the low side.